AISyLab/AISY_docs/docs/custom_dataset.md

 Note in the above example that the labels (*y_profiling, y_validation, y_attack*) are generated before the method **run()** from main **Aisy** class is called.

-## Datasets for multi-label

-Using **Dataset** object, users can also create multi-label approaches.
-This task must be combined with the definition of a neural network with multiple outputs.
-The following code provides a full example of dataset creation for multi-label in AISY.